zengm-games/json-web-streams/README.md

   - @ referencing this object
   - $ referencing root object
 - .. deep scan
-- wildcard keys
-  - emit the matched keys as an array
 - multiple selectors in bracket notation like ['foo', 'bar]

 Would be nice to emit multiIndex property like in e6decb064d6a8ba9594c33a5d9f9e6dc5acd74d7 but I couldn't figure out how to get it to play nice with TypeScript